khingarthur/Jomacs_terraform_project/README.md

     11. store.tf
     12. script.sh

-    The Module directory contain two sub directories VPC and EC2 which are two separate reusable modules Each module contains configuration files that are perculiar to the module.
+    The Module directory contain two sub directories VPC and EC2 which are two separate reusable modules.
+Each module contains configuration files that are perculiar to the module.

     The VPC directory contains
     1. main.tf